xinyirachel/VintageFashion/README.md

 There are many online clothing business on the market, however, you can barely fina a online vintage fashion store.
 The app is not just for one fashion brand, it is for everyone who want to sell or buy old clothes without making physical contact to vintage store collecting old clothes.

 Vintage clothing cost less, prevent pollution and reduce material waste.
 It's fun to walk in a vintage store to explore your personal style and have fun.
-Purchasing vintage clothes shouldn't been stoped by pandemic, the market need this app to save this kind of business.ß
+Purchasing vintage clothes shouldn't been stoped by pandemic, the market need this app to save this kind of business.

 ## A link (URL) to your deployed app